 Make a list of needed items

 Write the missing/needed items on a list.
 Prioritize them when you are on a budget.
 Add an upper most price to each of them.
 Also think about which colors you outerwear should have to look stylish in them.
 A pink coat, for instance, is probably not a great idea when you own a collection of jeans in all colors of the rainbow.
-In this case a neutral will work much better.
+In this case, a neutral will work much better than a fashion color.
 The same applies for a wide plaid pattern on a coat, when most of your pants and skirts have some pattern too.
 When the majority of your pants is in neutrals, a bright color can make you stand out of the crowd if you dare.
+Adding a pop of color can improve the mood on rainy days.
 You get the idea.

 Donate good pieces that don’t work for you any more to charity

-Shopping is fun, but don’t forget to bring the items in the bags to the appropriate places, and don’t forget to stop by next Wednesday for the fourth tip on accessories.
+Shopping is fun, but don’t forget to bring the items in the bags to the appropriate places.

 What are your fashion challenges?
-Let me know by sending me a comment.
-I am eager to learn how I can help you and add more posts on what you want to read.
+Let me know, I am eager to learn how I can help you and add more posts on what you want to read.

 Get the inspiration, support, motivation, and tips to look to your best in life.
 Subscribe to High Latitude Style.
 Deep inside you know when I can do it you can do it too.

 P.S.
 Did you know that my style book How to Dress for Success in Midlife is now also available on Kindle?
 Buy it now